Mark-Cooper-Janssen-Vooles/integration-testing-c-/README.md

 - create a test db that is separate from the production db
 - seed the test db with test data
 - configure the app to use the test db for testing

+Steps:
+- create a new project, add the reference to TodoApi, add it to the solution
+- In the TodoItemsControllerIntegrationTests.cs file, it inherits from `IClassFixture<WebApplicationFactory<Program>>`
+  - need to add `dotnet add package Microsoft.AspNetCore.Mvc.Testing`
+  - Its a class that implements IClassFixture